cpske/ISP/assignment/week2/github-flow.md

 ## Learn Git Branching, Pull Requests, and Github Flow

-Github Flow is a workflow for projects using Git, whether you are working alone or on a team.
+Github Flow is a workflow for projects using Git, whether you work alone or on a team.
-Github Flow uses git branches and "pull requests", so you need to understand those, too.
+Github Flow uses branches and "pull requests", so you need to understand those, too.
 Don't worry, they are pretty simple.

 Please read the following material.
 Its all short: